lwindolf/rss-scraping/README.md

 This repository serves as a starting point for RSS/Atom feed scraping solutions:

-1.)
-Scripts fixing broken feeds
+1. Scripts fixing broken feeds
-2.)
-Scripts scraping websites without feeds
+2. Scripts scraping websites without feeds
-3.)
-Scripts augmenting feeds without good content
+3. Scripts augmenting feeds without good content

 While this repos hosts a few scripts and examples to build upon, it mostly provides links to existing solutions.

+**This list focusess on simple (almost) zero-setup solutions!**

 ## Examples